WHY IT’S IMPORTANT TO LEARN GERMAN IN BERLIN

 REASONS TO LEARN GERMAN IN BERLIN

-The first time I moved to Berlin, I didn’t make a proper effort to study German.
-It was due in part to not knowing if I wanted to stay in Berlin long term, balancing multiple freelance clients, and dealing with some personal issues.
-Moving home to Canada made me realize how much I missed Berlin and that most of my troubles during that time could be traced back to not knowing the language!
+When I first moved to Berlin in 2011, I didn’t put much effort into studying German.
+It was due in part to not knowing if I wanted to stay in Berlin long-term, balancing multiple freelance clients, and dealing with some personal issues.
+Moving home to Canada in 2012 made me realize how much I missed Berlin and how much I wanted to move back.
+When I thought about the struggles I had during my brief time in Germany, I realized it could all could be traced back to not knowing the language.
 As I knew I wanted to come back to Berlin again someday, I enrolled at the Goethe Institut in Toronto, eventually reaching the A1.2 level.
-My efforts were not in vain and really helped me upon moving back to Berlin.
-I can now better understand conversations happening around me and can get by in fairly simple situations.
+My efforts were not in vain and it really helped me upon moving back to Berlin.
+I can now better understand basic conversations and can get by in fairly simple situations.

-I can personally attest to the fact that there will be plenty of times when you absolutely need to know German in Berlin.
-Here are some scenarios that illustrate why learning German is pretty essential when living in Berlin.
+I can also personally attest to the fact that there will be plenty of times when you absolutely need to know German in Berlin.
+Here are some scenarios that illustrate why learning German is essential as a foreigner living in Berlin.

 1) At the Bank

 When I moved back to Berlin in 2014, I went to my local Sparkasse to open a bank account.
-It turned out that none of the staff on duty could speak English and they didn’t feel comfortable helping me.
-They asked me to come back and helped me set up an appointment for the following week, with one of their younger bank tellers who did speak English.
+It turned out that none of the staff working that day could speak English and they didn’t feel comfortable helping me.
+They asked me to come back and scheduled an appointment for the following week, with one of their younger bank tellers who spoke English.

-Another time, when I was in Sofia, Bulgaria for the weekend, an ATM “ate my bank card for breakfast”.
-I had to enlist the help of a German-speaking friend to call Sparkasse and put a hold on my account until I could visit my home branch and order a new card.
+Another time, when I was in Sofia, Bulgaria for the weekend, my bank card got stuck in an ATM.
+As they had no English speaking customer service at the time, I had to enlist the help of a German-speaking friend to call Sparkasse to help me resolve the issue.

 Early on in the pandemic when we were in strict lockdown, my bank card stopped working and I needed to replace it.
 As I also needed some cash to get by while I waited on the new card, I went to one of the few bank branches that were open.
-I ended up having to go to a bank in Marzahn where there were no English speakers and like in 2014, they gave me an appointment for another day.
+I ended up going to a bank in Marzahn where there were no English speakers at all and just like in 2014, they gave me an appointment for another day.

-Even all these years later, there are still many people who cannot (or will not) speak English which shows how German is still critical for getting by in various situations like visiting a bank.
+Even all these years later, there are still many Germans who cannot (or will not) speak English.
+Situations like these illustrate how critical German language skills are in day-to-day life.

 2) Government Offices

 If you’re lucky, you might get a friendly person who will be happy to speak with you in English, Spanish, Turkish, or something else, but you can’t count on this to happen.
-When I went to pick up my Blue Card in the summer of 2017, I was lucky to get a young guy who was only too happy to speak English (not that I expected this).
-He was kind, gave me advice on applying for my permanent residency, and even joked around with me.
-But a year later when did go to get my permanent residency, I ended up with a grumpy man who only spoke German and made me wait for a long 30 minutes while he did “something”.
+When I went to pick up my Blue Card in the summer of 2017, I was lucky to get a young guy who was only too happy to speak English.
+He was kind, gave advice on applying for my permanent residency, and even joked around with me.
+But a year later when I went to get my permanent residency, I ended up with a grumpy man who only spoke German and made me wait for a long 30 minutes while he did “something.”
 I spent that whole time shaking with fear he was going to deny my permit.
-It was approved, but the experience left me with a very negative feeling.
+It was actually approved, but the experience left me with a very negative impression.

 If you can’t speak German well, it’s a pretty good idea to bring a German speaker with you to your appointment.
 These appointment can be especially daunting for those who are new here and don’t know anyone.
-When I first arrived in Berlin, my landlord helped me by letting me hire her intern who came along with me to Burgeramt.
+When I first arrived in Berlin, my landlord helped me by allowing me to hire her intern who accompanied me to Burgeramt.
 Other times, I brought friends who were only too happy to help out.
 My hot tip?
 I find it especially useful to bring along friends who are easy-going and friendly, and more importantly, are capable of quickly charming the government employee.
-I feel like this always lends to you getting a favourable decision.
+I feel like this always lends to you getting a favourable decision. 😂

-Depending on how many times you visit a government office, it’s either going to get very expensive or you’re going to annoy your friends who will tire of bailing you out all of the time.
-So learn German so you can deal with German bureaucracy on your own and like a pro.
+Depending on how many times you need to visit a government office, it’s either going to get very expensive or you’re going to annoy your friends.
+So learn German so you can deal with German bureaucracy like a pro.
+Alternatively, you can hire an immigration lawyer.
+See our complete list.

 3) Restaurants